July 6th, 2024General

 woman suffering from frozen shoulder pain

 Frozen shoulder, or adhesive capsulitis, is a common condition characterized by stiffness and limited range of motion in the shoulder joint.
-At Elite Sports Medicine + Orthopaedics, we frequently encounter patients experiencing this condition, which can lead to a sensation of the shoulder being "frozen" and difficulty raising the arm above the head.
+At Elite Sports Medicine + Orthopedics, we frequently encounter patients experiencing this condition, which can lead to a sensation of the shoulder being “frozen” and difficulty raising the arm above the head.
 In this article, we will explore the underlying causes, signs, treatment options, prevention strategies, and the specialized expertise available at Elite for managing frozen shoulder.

 Causes of Frozen Shoulder